-Our school culture, from students to adults, is welcoming, inclusive, loving and supportive where students are confident to try new things, take risks, sometimes fail and often succeed beyond their own expectations.
+Our school culture, from students to adults, is welcoming, inclusive, loving and supportive where students are confident and have a sense of belonging to try new things, take risks, sometimes fail and often succeed beyond their own expectations.

-St. Margaret’s students actively participate in a variety of experiences and traditions that provide balance to their challenging academic programs and new applications for their learning.
+St. Margaret’s students actively participate in a variety of experiences and traditions that provide balance and rally points to their challenging academic programs and new applications for their learning.
 The core of student life at St. Margaret’s, is time spent gathered together nurturing peer and student-faculty relationships, mutual trust, comfort and confidence to be themselves share their voice and try new things.
-Formal gatherings in the life of school include, Chapel, Middle School and Upper School Convocations, assemblies, class meetings, class retreats for fifth grade through senior year, pep rallies, dances, activities, performances and Tartan sporting events.
+Formal gatherings in the life of school include, Chapel, Middle School and Upper School Convocations, assemblies, class meetings, class retreats for fifth grade through senior year, pep rallies, dances, activities, all-school celebrations, arts performances and Tartan sporting events.

-Students pour curiosity and commitment into service endeavors and peer relationships alike, and seize opportunities to develop leadership through student government, clubs, the arts and athletics.
-Through Chapel and Advisory, they grapple with ideas and social matters, embrace diversity and paradox, deepen connections with their own beliefs, find understanding and respect for those of others and develop their voice and character.
+Students pour curiosity and commitment into service learning endeavors and peer relationships alike, and seize opportunities to develop connection and leadership through student government, clubs, affinity groups, arts productions and groups and athletic teams.
+Through Chapel and Advisory, they grapple with ideas and social matters, embrace diversity and paradox, deepen connections with their own beliefs, find understanding and respect for the beliefs of others and develop their empathy, voice and character.

 St. Margaret’s students are citizens, friends and Tartans, and understand and value the importance that these experiences play in their own lives.